 Multiple off-camera flash – gelling your flash for effect

 All the light you see in this photo, is from two speedlights.
 The blue color in the background is because I gelled my one flash.
-While that might give you the idea that I gelled the background flash with a blue gel, what I actually did, was gel my main flash with two 1/2 CTS gels (vendor).
+While that might give you the idea that I gelled the background flash with a blue gel, what I actually did, was gel my main flash with two 1/2 CTS gels (affiliate).
 That’s all I had with me, but I wanted those hard cold blue tones to the background.

 A single 1/2 CTS gel would take the flash to 3700K.
 Adding a 2nd gel didn’t take it as far as a full CTS would’ve, but closer to 3350K, going by my settings with the RAW file.